Arctic Winter Games

 IMPORTANT INFORMATION AND FILES:

-Team Alberta North finished third in the Medal standings at the 2023 Arctic Winter Games in the Regional Municipality of Wood Buffalo.
+Team Alberta North at the 2024 Arctic Winter Games

 Congratulations Team Alberta North.
 Please see the Final Results for a complete listing of all the medal winners.